AVpres/homebrew-formulae/README.md

 Copyright © 2017–2019 by Reto Kromer

-These formulae are released under a [3-Clause BSD License a](https://opensource.org/licenses/BSD-3-Clause).
+These formulae are released under a [3-Clause BSD License](https://opensource.org/licenses/BSD-3-Clause).

 These formulae are provided «as is» without warranty or support of any kind.